 It’s the kind of Thump! (whimper…) that causes any parent to drop what they’re doing (I’ll clean up these broken dishes later) and race up the stairs and down the hall to the three-year-old’s bedroom.

-That were there to cushion just such a fall.
+Fortunately, when she fell out of bed, my 3-year-old landed on the pillows that were there to cushion just such a fall.

-Between sobs she says she’s
+Between sobs she says she’s more scared than hurt.

 Crisis (and emergency room visit) averted.